Registering a sole proprietorship in Hong Kong is straightforward, requiring minimal documentation and allowing quick setup.

 Resident vs. Non-Resident Requirements

-Hong Kong Residents
+For Hong Kong Residents:

 - Hong Kong Identity Card (HKID)

-Non-Hong Kong Residents
+For Non-Hong Kong Residents:

 - Completed Business Registration Form

-- Proof of Identity
+- Proof of residential address (for non-residents)

-- Confirmation of Business Name Availability
+- Confirmation of Business Name Availability (via IRD eTAX system)

 Fees and Processing Time